wikipathways/wikipathways.github.io/search.md

   <span title="pro-tip" >
     <i class="fa fa-circle-info"></i>
   </span>
   <i>Pro-tip:</i> Start typing any keywords for pathway titles, descriptions, genes or metabolites and the first 40 results will appear.
 You can include organisms, ontology annotations, WPIDs, and even last-edited dates in your query.
+Multi-term queries are processed as AND queries.
 </div>

 <div class="search">